 Getting copies of your credit reports as you prepare for bankruptcy can be very helpful in ensuring you do not accidentally forget a creditor.

 If you are beginning to feel overwhelmed, let us help you prepare for bankruptcy.
-To make the process of filing a Chapter 7 bankruptcy case even simpler and more affordable, get started with Upsolve, a Harvard Law School-grown nonprofit organization that provides Chapter 7 bankruptcy services to individuals with low income at no cost.
+To make the process of filing a Chapter 7 bankruptcy case even simpler and more affordable, get started with Upsolve, a Harvard Law School-grown nonprofit organization that provides a tool to prepare your Chapter 7 bankruptcy forms to individuals with low income at no cost.

 In addition to reporting your income, expenses, and debts in your bankruptcy case, you also need to report your assets.
 You need to list all the property you own and the value of that property.

 However, you do not need to list each household item and piece of clothing you own as you prepare for bankruptcy.
 Many of these smaller items are grouped together in your bankruptcy forms.